FreshRSS/documentation/en/docs/users/03_Main_view.md

 ##By status

-Each article has two attributes which can be combined.
+Each article has two attributes, which can be combined.
 The first attribute indicates if the article was read or not.
 The second attribute indicates if the article was marked as favorite or not.

 With version 0.7, attribute filters are available in the article display dropdown list.
 With this version, it is not possible to combine those filters.
-For instance, it is not possible to display only read and favorite articles.
+For instance, it is not possible to display only read and favourite articles.

 ![Attribute filters in 0.7](../img/users/status.filter.0.7.png)